Kong/kong/CONTRIBUTING.md

   unrelated behaviors at the same time
 - Run tests related to the datastore against all supported databases

-And a few recommendations, when asserting types:
+And a few recommendations , when asserting types:

 ```lua
 -- bad